 You can expect a confirmation of the registration from ITA in about 10 days.

 Remember to contact us if you change your address or contact information.

-Track & Report Work-Based Training Hours
+STEP 3: Track & Report Work-Based Training Hours

 The employer sponsor and apprentice are jointly responsible for managing progress towards completion of the apprenticeship.
 As an employer sponsor, you need to track your apprentice’s hours and report them to ITA regularly.